-When a person develops some traumatic symptoms, but they go away after a few weeks, it is considered acute stress disorder.
-Acute Stress Disorders are typically associated with minor traumatic events like the break-up of a relationship or an embarrassing event at work.
+When a person develops traumatic symptoms, but disappear away after a few weeks, it is considered acute stress disorder.
+Acute Stress Disorders are typically associated with minor traumatic events like the break-up or an embarrassing event at work.

 A person may be suffering from Post-Traumatic Stress Disorder (PTSD) if their symptoms last more than a month and severely affect the person’s ability to function.
 Contributory effects of PTSD can include depression, panic attacks, suicidal thoughts, feelings of being isolated, not being able to complete daily tasks, and drug abuse.